JC-glitchsys/JC-glitchsys/README.md

 # 👋 Hello there!
-Welcome to my profile!
+Welcome!